Riverside Community, New Zealand: Community life and living

 Today Riverside consists of 208 hectares of land, mainly used as a dairy farm.
-It has a growing number of secondary businesses including a Cafe, a Community Centre, Orchards, Organic Gardens and a shop.
+It has a growing number of secondary businesses including a cafe, a community centre, orchards, organic gardens and a shop.
 Income is shared and distributed depending on family size rather than occupation.
 Riverside assets are owned by the Trust and there is no private ownership of houses or cars.
 The community's general fund helps to meet basic needs such as health care, dental care, electricity and phone while other needs are subsidised like education and travel costs.

 Community families live in self-contained homes and children attend local schools or choose to home educate.

 The farm produces beef, dairy products, eggs and vegetables to supply either members and local neighbours.
 There is a shared lunch every Wednesday open to everyone.
 Permanent members are about 20 adult members and 10 children, but a limited number of tenants, visitors and volunteer workers can sometimes swell the numbers to 80.

-There are several festivals and commemorations held each year: Spring Festival, Harvest festival, Winter Solstic, Easter, Christmas, Riverside Founders Day, Matariki, International Conscientious Objectors day and commemorate Parihaka Peace Day.
+There are several festivals and commemorations held each year: Spring Festival, Harvest festival, Winter Solstice, Easter, Christmas, Riverside Founders Day, Matariki, International Conscientious Objectors Day and commemorate Parihaka Peace Day.